TrellixVulnTeam/swahilipython_SCMU/Doc/library/struct.rst

 provide either a readable or read-writable buffer.
-The most common types used for that purpose are :class:`bytes` and :class:`bytearray`, but many other types that can be viewed as an array of bytes implement the buffer protocol, so that they can be read/filled without additional copying from a :class:`bytes` object.
+The most common types used for that purpose are :class:`bytes` and :class:`bytearray`, but many other types that can be viewed as an array of bytes implement the buffer protocol, so that they can be read/filled without additional copying kutoka a :class:`bytes` object.

 Functions and Exceptions